Operations on Pointers and Concept of dynamic memory allocation

 11/17/2023

-#Operations on Pointers Concept of dynamic memory allocation
+#Operations on Pointers Concept of dynamic memory allocation c language

 #include <stdio.h>

-int *p; //pointer variable declaration
+int *p; // Pointer variable declaration

-p=&a; //store address of variable a in pointer p
+p = &a; // Store address of variable a in pointer p

 return 0;